b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ### Use cases
 - Start conversation / interact with chatbot (ask questions, request summarys)
+- Generate / publish post (with summary)
+- Acess to all prior conversations
 - Delete conversation
 - Delete all conversations
-- Generate / publish post (with summary)
 - Search post
 - Click on post to open post modal with all the post information
-- Modify own post's title or conetnt
+- Edit own post's title or conetnt
 - Delete own posts
 - Toggle like post
 - Toggle fav/save post
+- View the comment section
 - Create post comment
 - Delete post comment
+- View suggestion section
 - Create post suggestion
 - Modify post suggestion's title or content (by the suggestion owner)
 - Delete post suggestion (by the suggestion owner)
-- Set suggestion as checked (by the post owner)
+- Set suggestion as checked by the post owner, and remove it from the suggestion modal
-- View all posts in home page
-- View own posts
-- View saved posts
-- View last fifteen seen posts
+- Acess to the different views of the posts (all posts in home page, own posts, saved posts, last fifteen seen posts)
 - View user made suggestions
-- View comment section in post
-- View suggestion section in post
 - Update user avatar
 - Update user password